 When To Submit Your Motivation Letter for Home Loan

 After you have submitted your regular application, it will go to underwriting.
 You will typically be asked for additional documentation.
 These days, that often means uploading documents on a website somewhere.
-This is a great opportunity to also upload a copy of your letter.
+This is a great opportunity also to upload a copy of your letter.

 Other Resources to Help With Your Motivation Letter for a Mortgage